michael-rapp/ChromeLikeTabSwitcher/README.md

 // or tabSwitcher.setEmptyView(view, 1000L) if an animation duration should be specified
 ```

-Alternatively, `setEmpyView`-method can be used by specifying the layout resource id of a view:
+Alternatively, the `setEmpyView`-methods can be used by specifying the layout resource id of a view:

 ```java
 tabSwitcher.setEmptyView(R.layout.empty_view);